smithphil88/the_lucky_roll_cafe/README.md

 ### Booking page

 On this page, a logged in user is able to choose details for their booking at the cafe.
 The user has to include details of the type of table they so require, a date of booking, which has been designed so they cannot book in the past, a choice of time slots are avaliable, number of guests (with the maximum being 12) and a place where the user can disclosure any further requirements.
+Certain sections have been coded so that they must be filled in, in order to create a valid booking form.

 ![screenshot](documentation/features/booking.png)

-### My Profile page
+### Profile page

 In this section of the site a user is able to update their information, such as username, first name and last name.
-If they so wish a user is able to find out information about restting their password on this page too.
-The ability to delete their account is also included on this page with a modal appearing confirming if a user is sure they want this action to occur.
+If they so wish a user is able to find out information about resetting their password on this page too.
+The ability to delete their account is also included on this page with a modal appearing, confirming if a user is sure they want this action to occur.

 ![screenshot](documentation/features/profile.png)